 To add a pacesetter to the timing software configuration:

 Click on a blank P column.
-A screen will come up allowing you to enter the Name or partial name of the pacesetter.
+A screen will come up allowing you to enter the Last Name or partial name to search for the the pacesetter.

 To remove a Pacesetter from your configuration: